Ardesco/Query/README.md

 A query object designed to make page objects easier to manage

 ## How do I get started?

-It's nice and simple, added the following entry to your POM:
+It's nice and simple, add the following entry to your POM:

     <dependency>
         <groupId>com.lazerycode.selenium</groupId>